 All land uses in the DVTA would continue to be managed by the BLM.
 The management of domestic livestock grazing activities within the proposed DVTA would continue to be permitted by the BLM.
 Hunting seasons within the DVTA would continue as identified by the NDOW annual Hunting Guide.
 Compliance with the policies in the Hunting Guide would reduce public health and safety risks.
 OHV use currently occurs and would continue to be allowed under Alternative 2 on Navy withdrawn or acquired lands within the DVTA, as long as users follow the BLM OHV protocols, such as remaining on current roads and trails and using vehicles equipped with spark arrestors during fire season.
-Recreational activities, such as camping and hiking, currently occur and would continue to be allowed on the DVTA with no additional access restrictions.
+Recreational activities, such as camping and hiking, currently occur and would continue to be allowed within any